What This Clause Means

 - How much notice do I need to give to stop auto-renewal?

 - It varies by lease, but 60–90 days is common for residential leases and 6–12 months is common for commercial leases.
-Check your lease carefully — the required notice period is usually buried in the renewal section.
+The required notice period is usually buried in the lease's renewal section.

 - Can I get out of an auto-renewed lease?